Sale Date:

 More Grade 1 Winners than any other Store sale

 Tattersalls Ireland Derby Sale, held in partnership with MSL Mercedes-Benz is recognised as the Ireland’s Premier Store Sale, and is renowned for being the leading source of Grade 1 winners.
 To maintain that long held view, the emphasis when selecting our stores is on quality.
-As a select sale, our inspectors handpick the best individuals with pedigrees to match, resulting in a catalogue that distinguishes it from other Store sales.
+As a select sale, our inspectors handpick the best individuals with pedigrees to match, resulting in a catalogue that makes it distinctive from other Store sale catalogues.
 Since it’s inception in 1974, the Derby Sale has produced the top priced Store sold anywhere, while regularly producing the highest average and median.

-The spring festivals at the Dublin Racing Festival, Cheltenham and Aintree saw Derby Sale graduates dominate and all three festivals saw more Grade 1 winning graduates succeed than any other Store sale.
+The spring festivals at the Dublin Racing Festival, Cheltenham, Aintree and Punchestown saw Derby Sale graduates dominate and all four festivals saw more Grade 1 winning graduates succeed than any other Store sale.

-The 2024/25 National Hunt season produced memorable performances from graduates, with the progression of Kopek Des Bordes and Final Demand one of the highlights.
-Jonbon added three more Grade 1s, while Brighterdaysahead won back-to-back Grade 1s in the first half of the season.
+The 2024/25 National Hunt season produced memorable performances from graduates, with Kopek Des Bordes and Final Demand emerging as leading novice hurdlers.
+Elsehwere, Jonbon added three more Grade 1s, while Brighterdaysahead won back-to-back Grade 1s during the first half of the season.

 Simon Kerins and Dermot O’Hara provide insight into the new partnership between Tattersalls Ireland and MSL Mercedes-Benz